TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-git-howto-apollo.md

 ### More resources

-Here are additional relevant articles based on the __summary__ you provided
+Here are additional relevant articles from the web
 <azureKB>
     <client>Portal</client>
 </azureKB>